 The Bolshevik leadership's attitude to the factory committees and self-management is the classic example of thinking limited by the Marxism of the Second International.
 Yet no contemporary Trotskyists have any real doubts about their initial state-capitalist programme and most simply denigrate the committees as localist.
 In Critique no.3 Goodey does accept that the committees wanted to build a centralised economic apparatus.
 But he also argues that, if there was an embryonic bureaucracy in 1917, the committees were very much part of it.
-He points out that the committee leaders often successfully resisted reelection, that many supported centralisation during the civil war and that some became supporters of Stalin.
-In other words the isolation of the revolution encouraged bureaucratic tendencies at every level and these should not be blamed on the Bolshevik leaders.
+He points out that the committee leaders often successfully resisted re-election, that many supported centralisation durcommittees because he needed an ally in the first weeks of the new regime.
+This might explain his lack of support for them once the Bolsheviks gained the allegiance of the trade union congress in January.
+G.Swain, Sbornik, n12.